-It should be noted that direct reading instruments typically measure vapour concentrations in ppm, whilst most solvents have Limit Values expressed in mg/m3.
-It is necessary to know the Molecular Weight (MW) of the substances being measured in order to convert ppm into mg/m3 or vice versa.
-A list of Molecular Weights has been provided against the various solvent types in Appendices 1 and 2, and the calculation to convert between the two units in Appendix 4.
+It should be noted that direct reading instruments typically measure vapour concentrations in ppm, whilst most solvents have Limit Values expressed in mg/m.
+It is necessary to know the Molecular Weight (MW) of the substances being measured in order to convert ppm into mg/m or vice versa.
+The calculation method to convert between the two units has been provided in Appendix 4.